-Load the ROM firmware from your own hardware, place it in the designated folder, and Retromulator takes care of the rest.
-The result is not an approximation — it is the real synthesizer running inside your DAW.
+Load the ROM firmware from your own hardware or sample banks from your library, place them in the designated folder, and Retromulator takes care of the rest.
+The result is not an approximation — it is the real hardware running inside your DAW.

 Retromulator is built on Gearmulator, an open-source synthesizer emulation project by the dsp56300 team.
 We are grateful for their extraordinary work in bringing these classic instruments back to life.